freedomW/Capstone-Part1/insurance/README.md

 ### Configuration Issues
 - **Auth and Auth Config**:
-  - Ensure `...authConfig` is correctly used, as alternatives like `..authConfig` or `.authConfig` can cause issues.
+  - Ensure `...authConfig` is correctly added to auth.ts
+  - Roles need to be define in /types/next-auth.d.ts and instead of using auth.ts for callbacks, it should be done in auth.config.ts to be used in middleware.
 - **PrismaClient and PrismaAdapter**:
   - Note that `PrismaClient` and `PrismaAdapter` are not interchangeable.
   - Due to Prisma 6.6.0, the adapter requires `PrismaAdapter(prisma.$extends({}))`.